Waves crash Hawaii Island wedding: ‘It was a blast’

-KAILUA-KONA, Hawaii (KHON2) — It was a wedding that Dillon and Riley Murphy will remember forever.
+KAILUA-KONA, Hawaii (KHON) — It was a wedding that Dillon and Riley Murphy will remember forever.

 “And we were kind of right at the moment where we were going to start moving a couple things and, yeah, this big wall basically just showed up,” Dillon said.
 “And luckily there was no food in any of the containers, the cake luckily made it.”

-Not just the cake; The Murphy’s told KHON2 that everyone at the reception is safe as well.
+The Murphys told KHON that everyone at the reception was also safe as well.
 Riley said seeing unity in the face of hardship taught her a life lesson after the water rushed in.

 “And just the analogy of, you know, life and storms hit.
 And it’s just, it’s so important to come together and to have all of our family and our loved ones there and it just made it very special,” Riley said.